dherault/serverless-offline/README.md

 The `websocketPort` may also be set to the same as `port` so that a single port can be used for mulitple protocols.

-In the event the ports are the same:
+Note: In the event the ports are the same:

-- The [Connections API Server](#websocket-connections-api) will be hosted on `lambdaPort`
+- The [Connections API Server](#websocket-connections-api) will be hosted on `lambdaPort`.

 ### CLI Options in `serverless.yml`